celery/celery/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Result serialization format.
 Default is `"pickle"`.
 See
-:ref:`executing-serializers` for information about supported
+:ref:`calling-serializers` for information about supported
 serialization formats.

 .. _conf-database-result-backend: